wilmix8/SEE2/README.md

 SLINGPART2(SEE2)    is a  powerful big  sky  P.L invented    in  WEB  by  wilmix jemin  j at  year  2016.

-SLING is  Used  with  WEB  invented by wilmix jemin j at year 2015.
+SLING is  Used  with  JDOLLAR(JWEB)  invented by wilmix jemin j at year 2015.

 SLING has userfriendly framework called as